Quilts

 Beverley Edmonds

-Patchwork quilt made from Suffolk Puffs in bright and pastel colours in cotton, cotton polyester blend and satin.
-Patches are a mixture of dark and light prints, set in groups of 4 patches.
+Patchwork quilt made from Suffolk Puffs in bright and pastel colours in cottons.
+Patches are a mixture of dark and light prints, including gingham, floral and geometrics, set in groups of 4 patches.
 No lining or backing.
-Hand sewn.
-Written in ink on the back of the quilt: "Made by Agnes Emma Vonhoff for G.daughter Beverly Edmond".
+Hand sewn, the patches are joined with fine crochet cotton.

 Miles Historical Village & Museum